NucleusPowered/site-v1/docs/modules/chat.md

 The templates also support Minecraft <a href="http://minecraft.gamepedia.com/Formatting_codes#Color_codes" target="_blank">colour codes</a>,
 replacing `§` with `&`.

+If you want to change the colour of a player's name in general, don't add a colour code to the end of the prefix.
+Instead,
+<a href="#namecolours">use the `namecolor` permission option</a>, as this will tell Nucleus to use that colour all across the plugin.

 ## Group Templates

 As of 0.6, different groups can have different chat templates to the default defined in `template`.
 To give a group a different template,